ErikBcd/sc-penguins-cpp/README.md

 ## Usage

-Run the client via `SC_2022_STARTER`
+Run the client via `SC_PENGUINS_STARTER`
-If you want to specify an IP adress and a port number, you can do so via `SC_2022_STARTER IP PORT`.
+If you want to specify an IP adress and a port number, you can do so via `SC_PENGUINS_STARTER IP PORT`.